Graeme is a Victoria-based web developer who worked as a bicycle mechanic for three years. He loves writing about bike-related topics.

 Before You Buy a New Bike, Consider New Wheels

 We have a throwaway culture nowadays, and people are trained to consider most purchases to be disposable.
 With bicycles that's not the case.
 They're intended to be kept, upgraded and improved over time.

 (Well, not usually.
 Department store bikes are often referred to as 'junk' bikes by the government.
 These stores actually pay a special disposal tax in advance, because they know that the bikes will end up in the landfill in a year or two.
 The parts on department store bikes are not easily replaced or upgraded.
-However, most bicycles purchased from your local bike shop are meant to have a long lifespan).
+However, most bicycles purchased from your local bike shop are meant to have a very long lifespan).

 When something becomes unsatisfactory, I urge you to take it to your local bike shop and get new parts, or do the research, find out what you need and order it in.
 Not only will you save money, but you'll get a lot more enjoyment out of cycling.
 Thanks for reading!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.